rexardiente/eos-smartcontract/src/treasure.v2/README.md

 ### Testing Process
 1. Create ticket inorder to use the game using purchase action.
-2. Create User/Login using authorized action.
+2. Create User/Login using init action.
 3. Start the game using startgame action.
 4. set sail button will allow user user to select any available panel, once selected a panel it generate prize using genprize action
 5. renew map using renew action